YiDingg/YiDingg/Blogs/Electronics/[Razavi CMOS] Single Stage Gm Av calculation.md

-# Single Stage Gm and Av calculation
+# [Razavi CMOS] Single Stage Gm and Av calculation

 > [!Note|style:callout|label:Infor]
 Initially published at 00:15 on 2025-01-06 in Beijing.